Kalle Samooja: Professional career

 Samooja would have one more top-10 during the season, a T-10 at the Nedbank Golf Challenge.
 These three top-10s helped him finish 62nd on the Order of Merit and thereby keep his card.

 In June 2022, Samooja won the Porsche European Open shooting a final-round 64 (−8) to claim his first European Tour victory.

+In December 2023, Samooja entered the LIV Golf Promotions event, vying for one of three places in the 2024 LIV Golf League.
+He recorded rounds of 65 and 71 on the final day to top the event, successfully earning status for the 2024 season.
+He joined Martin Kaymer's Cleeks GC team but only managed two points scoring finishes during the season to finish in the relegation zone and lose his place on the league.
+Prior to the start of the 2025 LIV Golf League, it was announced that he would be one of the reserves for the season.